FOR COLLEGES & SCHOOLS

 “Architecture has always offered a close parallel to the dance: to me choreography is a form of architecture.
 Great dance – Les Sylphides, Primitive Mysteries, Passacaglia – are monumental pieces of architecture.
 They are miracles of planning, construction, and beauty.”

 Works available range from large group pieces to solos and duets.

-- While original choreography required both male and female dancers, we can be flexible with casting when considering educational settings.
+- While original choreography required both male and female dancers, casting can be flexible in educational settings.

 The length and time required to stage a dance varies with the work chosen and the institution acquiring it.

 - A typical staging is accomplished within a 1-2 week intensive residency.

 - If there is a gap between the initial staging and the performances, the reconstructor will return for the final tech rehearsals before the performance.

 - Whenever possible, the reconstructor will teach Limón technique in conjunction with the staging.
 This will greatly improve the dancers’ artistic performance and understanding of the work.

 The institution will be provided with a production packet that includes: